bbfrederick/rapidtide/docs/usage.rst

-		    --sampletime=Ts          - the sample time (1/samplerate) of the input data is Ts seconds (default is 1s) --colorlist=C1,C2,..     - cycle through the list of colors specified by CN --linewidth=LW           - set linewidth to LW points (default is 1) --legendlist=L1,L2,..    - cycle through the list of legends specified by LN --tofile=FILENAME        - write figure to file FILENAME instead of displaying on the screen --title=TITLE            - use TITLE as the overall title of the graph --separate               - use a separate subplot for each timecourse --noxax                  - don't show x axis
+		    --sampletime=Ts          - the sample time (1/samplerate) of the input data is Ts seconds (default is 1s) --colorlist=C1,C2,..     - cycle through the list of colors specified by CN --linewidth=LW           - set linewidth to LW points (default is 1) --fontscalefac=FAC       - scale all font sizes by FAC (default is 1.0) --legendlist=L1,L2,..    - cycle through the list of legends specified by LN --tofile=FILENAME        - write figure to file FILENAME instead of displaying on the screen --title=TITLE            - use TITLE as the overall title of the graph --separate               - use a separate subplot for each timecourse --separatelinked         - use a separate subplot for each timecourse, but use a common y scaling --noxax                  - don't show x axis
 		    --noyax                  - don't show y axis
-		    --starttime=START        - start plot at START seconds --endtime=END            - end plot at END seconds
+		    --starttime=START        - start plot at START seconds --endtime=END            - end plot at END seconds --legendloc=LOC          - Integer from 0 to 10 inclusive specifying legend location.
+Legal values are:
+					       0: best, 1: upper right, 2: upper left, 3: lower left, 4: lower right,
+					       5: right, 6: center left, 7: center right, 8: lower center, 9: upper center,
+					       10: center.
+Default is 2.
+		    --debug                  - print debugging information

 histnifti
 --------